ayushshrivastv/Droploop/ARCHITECTURE.md

 ### Referral Claim Process
 1. **User** scans QR code or inputs referral code
-2. Frontend decodes QR/referral code and extracts campaign ID and referral ID
+   - Integrated QR scanner allows direct scanning from the user's device camera
+   - QR codes can contain full campaign details or simple referral codes
+2. Frontend processes the scanned QR data:
+   - Uses `parseReferralData` utility to extract campaign and referral information
+   - Automatically populates form fields with extracted data
 3. Client-side code sends transaction to claim reward on-chain
 4. On-chain `claim_reward` function:
    - Verifies referral validity and that it hasn't been claimed by this user